-- 1) Roman Building Technology - Romans used trabeated system of the Greeks (post & beam column & architrave) - · Romans used arched system of the Etruscans (half-round arches or segmented arches) - Romans developed concrete construction using pebbles, pozzolana (volcanic dust instead of sand), and lime.
-They cast it directly, or they made brick or stone walls and used the concrete as a core element to lock everything together - Centering was the wooden sub-structure that created the reverse form of the arch that was to be constructed.
+- 1) Roman Building Technology - Romans used trabeated system of the Greeks (post & beam column & architrave) - · Romans used arch system of the Etruscans (half-round arches or segmented arches) - Romans developed concrete construction using pebbles, pozzolana (volcanic dust instead of sand), and lime.
+They cast it directly, or they made brick or stone walls and used the concrete as a core element to lock everything together - Centering was the wooden sub-structure that created the reverse form of what was to be constructed.
 Once the arch was built, or the concrete poured, the centering was removed. - Roman brick called opus testaceum.
-Slender bricks, bonding courses, concrete core. - Reticulated work (diagonal) called opus reticulatum.
-Stones laid up on the diagonal w concrete core. - · Barrel vault a linear vault resting on two parallel walls creating a barrel shape. - Groin vault when two barrel vaults intersect at right angles the result is a groin vault.
-Groin means the intersection of two or more cylindrical shapes. - 2) Domus the Roman House.
-(We have the words "domicile" and "domestic" from this word) - A domus on a large block may have been surrounded (faced on four sides) by small one-room shops at the ground floor with shopkeepers living above.
-These small stores or shops were called tabernae. (singular taberna) Kind of like today's "mixed housing and retail" concepts. - · Many domus in multistory housing is called insula like an apartment block - · The major parts of the domus were:
+Slender bricks, bonding courses, concrete core.
+Retiguated work (diagonal), colled opus retiguatem.
+Stoppe kid up op the diagonal w - Reticulated work (diagonal) called opus reticulatum.
+Stones laid up on the diagonal w concrete core. - Barrel vault a linear vault resting on two parallel walls creating a barrel shape. - Groin vault when two barrel vaults intersect at right angles the result is a groin vault.
+Groin just means the intersection of two or more cylindrical shapes.

+2) Domus - the Roman House

+- A domus on a large block may have been surrounded (faced on four sides) by small one-room shops at the ground floor with shopkeepers living above.
+These small stores or shops were called tabernae. (singular taberna) Kind of like today's "mixed housing and retail" concepts.

+- · Many domus in multistory housing is called insula like an apartment block

+- The major parts of the domus were:

-ostium - entry vestibule
+- ostium entry vestibule

-atrium - main entry court
+- atrium main entry court

-impluvium - a sunken basin in the center of the atrium where water could collect.
+- impluvium a sunken basin in the center of the atrium where water could collect.
 Rainwater came through a hole in the roof called the compluvium.
 The captured water could be filtered through sand below grade into a cistern-like chamber.
-The captured water also could evaporate in hot weather - the process of evaporation caused cooling of the air around the atrium, a sort of primitive air-conditioning tablinum - home office peristylium - peristyle (remember peristyle means columns all around the perimeter) garden behind the home office.
-"Style" meaning column, of course.
+The captured water also could evaporate in hot weather the process of evaporation caused cooling of the air around the atrium, a sort of primitive air-conditioning

+- tablinum home office
-triclinium - the dining room

-cave canem - literally beware of dog (in Latin).
+peristylium - peristyle (remember peristyle means columns all around the perimeter) garden behind the home office triclinium - the dining room cave canem - literally beware of dog (in Latin).
 Common sign seen in ostium.